-Mallory- Stage 4 stomach cancer survivor
+Mallory- Stage 4 stomach cancer

 My name is Mallory.
 I’m a 28 year old mother of 3 young children and wife.